 How to prevent DDoS Attacks

-Of course, you should first have knowledge about the server, you should analyze the logs for any unusual situation, and you should also know how big the attack is before making anything.
+Of course, you should first have the knowledge about managing a server, you should analyse the logs for any unusual situation, and you should also know how big the attack is before making anything.

-The free version of the Cloudflare plan protects your site from any DDoS attack –including Layer 7 DDoS attacks– Of course, the paid versions offer extra options according to your needs, however, it doesn’t mean that you must pay for a higher level of protection if you are under a really huge attack.
+The free version of Cloudflare provides you with unlimited protection, regardless of the size of DDoS attacks, including Layer 7 DDoS attacks – Of course, the paid versions offer extra options according to your needs, however, it doesn’t mean that you have to pay for a higher level of protection when you are under a really huge attack.

-If you are sure about that you have made the essential settings the server and Cloudflare right, during the attack you can simply activate “I’m Under Attack” mode via Cloudflare Dashboard, in this way you can prevent a lot of attacks.
+If you are sure that you have made the essential settings, regarding the server and Cloudflare, during the attack you can simply activate the “I’m Under Attack” mode via the Cloudflare Dashboard and in this way you can prevent many attacks.

 A Large DDoS Attack

-A few days ago, I saw a thread about DDoS in a forum site.
-A web site which is hosted by a managed hosting company has the problem of corrupting because of DDoS attacks, although it is being secured by Cloudflare.
-These attacks were continuing after transferring it to VDS and the new server was corrupting again.
+A few days ago, I saw a topic about DDoS in a forum site.
+A website hosted in shared hosting is having trouble collapsing with incoming DDoS attacks, although it is being secured by Cloudflare.
+These attacks were continuing after transferring it to VDS and the new server was collapsing again.

 Of course, finding the source of the problem in Cloudflare would be the easy and wrong way.
-I offered transferring their server to Vultr and building and also configuring the server.
+I offered them to transfer their server to Vultr, which is a powerful and secure server, and I was going to set up the configuration of the server.

 The attackers were trying to stop the server from answering by making billions of query requests with random letters such as /?s=abc , /?s=xyz .